Condensed from redacted 3 and 4

 “see him, but you tracked it...him across the sky, and your aim was true.
 You struck the Night Fury and he crashed to the ground.”

 “Right.
-I took out the only dragon who never stole food or killed anyone, but destroyed our catapults to protect the other dragons.
 The machine I built malfunctioned five minutes before, and it was a miracle when the Mangler worked the way I wanted.
 I shot him down to convince Dad I could kill a dragon.”